rix4uni/vulntechfinder/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command httpx       Run httpx scans on multiple hosts in parallel, filtering by technology stack (reads JSON from stdin or runs techx). nuclei      Run Nuclei scans on multiple hosts in parallel, filtering by technology stack (reads JSON from stdin or runs techx).
+  completion  Generate the autocompletion script for the specified shell help        Help about any command httpx       Run httpx scans on multiple hosts in parallel, filtering by technology stack (reads JSON from stdin or runs techfinder). nuclei      Run Nuclei scans on multiple hosts in parallel, filtering by technology stack (reads JSON from stdin or runs techfinder).

 Flags:
   -h, --help      help for vulntechfinder